 - Lysine (polar)

 - Threonine (polar)

 Of course, you’ll have to figure out the polar amino acids vs. nonpolar amino acid designations on your own, but once you do so, it is clear that the answer must be D – nonpolar amino acid residues cluster near the interior of proteins, far from the water-based, polar fluid surroundings.

 If an MCAT amino acid question doesn’t involve polarity, it very likely asks about the net charge of a residue or protein, whether directly or indirectly.
 Here’s your next key principle: acidic amino acid positions are negatively charged when deprotonated and neutral when protonated.
 In contrast, basic positions are neutral when deprotonated and positively charged when protonated.
 So if you’re in a rush and don’t have time to consider pKa values, remember that acidic amino acids are generally more negative than basic ones would be at the same pH.

-Acid-base chemistry has always been high-yield on the MCAT, and in a way, the addition of amino acids just gave the test-makers a more biologically relevant way to test the same basic concepts.
-To excel on the MCAT, you absolutely must understand acid-base principles as thoroughly as possible!
+Acid-base organic chemistry has always been high-yield on the MCAT, and in a way, the addition of amino acids just gave the test-makers a more biologically relevant way to test the same basic concepts.
+To excel on the amino acids MCAT, you absolutely must understand acid-base principles as thoroughly as possible!
 These include pKa and pI, pH and pOH, titrations, buffers, and more – consult your prep books and other materials regularly on these concepts.